 As the Content Specialist and author of the Learning & Guidance Center, Yanna enjoys motivating others by uncovering all that's possible in the world of finance.
 From financial tips and tricks to ultimate guides and comparison charts, she is obsessed with finding ways to help readers excel in their journey towards financial freedom.

-With all of these misconceptions about credit unions, many don’t even know the real reason why credit unions exist and what membership entails.
+With all of these misconceptions about credit unions, many don’t even know the real reason why credit unions exist and what membership actually entails.

 There are credit unions for people based on their employer, but there are also credit unions where anyone can join as long as they meet certain requirements.
-These requirements might be who you’re employed with, the family member who already established an account at the credit union, your geographic location, or if you're part of a certain association or group.

 what’s the deal about having to ‘join’ or ‘become a member?’

-Simply put, there are two types of credit unions – Select Employer Group (SEG) Based and Community Charters:
+Simply put, there are two types of credit unions – Select Employer Group (SEG)-Based and Community Charters:

-SEG BASED CREDIT UNIONS
+SEG-BASED CREDIT UNIONS

 SEG-based credit unions are meant for select employee groups.
 Only employees of specific companies and industries can utilize the credit union’s services, making it a members-only financial institution.